Madu-J/daily-digest01/README.md

 # Daily Digest Website (Milestone Project 4)
 ![mockup]()

-[Daily Digest]() is an online news and personl publisher dedicated to bringing you news and happening around the globe.
+[Daily Digest]() is an online news and personal publisher dedicated to bringing you news and happening around the globe.

 ## Table of contents